 "Looks like you left Guam just in time.
 NCIS is poking around, watch your six." - W

-Episode 4 pulled back the curtain on why a decorated Marine like Sullivan is relegated to being a drill sergeant.
-It was revealed that Sullivan was discharged in Guam and needs to reenlist to stay in the Marine Corps.
+Episode 4 revealed why a decorated Marine like Sullivan is relegated to being a drill sergeant.
+Sullivan was discharged in Guam and needs to reenlist to stay in the Marine Corps.
 Captain Fajardo wanted him to reenlist as soon as possible because she knows what he's capable of.

-In Boots Episode 5, NCIS agent Blodgett arrived to interrogate Sergeant Sullivan about his past in Guam, and viewers learned that the "W" in the letter was actually Major Aaron Wilkinson, an officer being investigated for misconduct and sodomy.
+In Boots Episode 5, NCIS agent Blodgett arrived to interrogate Sergeant Sullivan about his past in Guam.
+Viewers learned that the "W" in the letter was actually Major Aaron Wilkinson, an officer being investigated for misconduct and sodomy.

-While Sullivan denied any romantic involvement with Wilkinson, it was clear that he is lying and there is more to their professional dynamic as two Marines.
-Blodgett further pushed the connection by requesting Sullivan to reveal a "Semper Fi" tattoo over his heart, the same one that Wilkinson has in his body.
+While Sullivan denied any romantic involvement with Wilkinson, it was clear that he was lying and that there was more to their professional dynamic as two Marines.
+Blodgett pushed the connection by requesting Sullivan reveal a "Semper Fi" tattoo over his heart, the same one Wilkinson has on his body.

-While Cameron Cope is front and center in Netflix’s Boots, Sullivan‘s exploration of his own coming out journey is just as important, considering he is burdened by his past and it comes back to bite him at an unexpected time.
+While Cameron Cope is front and center in Netflix’s Boots, Sullivan‘s exploration of his coming-out journey is just as important.
+He is burdened by his past, which comes back to bite him unexpectedly.

 What Actually Happened to Sullivan?
 His Forbidden Relationship & Backstory Explained

-Boots Episode 6 finally revealed what actually happened to Sullivan during his time in Guam with Major Aaron Wilkinson.
-It confirmed what fans suspected: he had fallen in love with Wilkinson, and they actually met off base and even exchanged "I love you" with one another.
+Boots Episode 6 unveiled what happened to Sullivan during his time in Guam with Major Aaron Wilkinson.
+It confirmed what fans suspected: he had fallen in love with Wilkinson, and they met off base and even exchanged "I love you" with one another.
 This also explained the matching "Semper Fi" tattoos over their hearts.

 Wilkinson wanted to explore a life for both of them “after the Corps,” but Sullivan hesitated because no one would accept their union.
-One of his friends, Maitra, warned him that rumors are spreading about Wilkinson’s sexuality and he should avoid seeing him to avoid being linked to him.
+One of his friends, Maitra, warned him that rumors were spreading about Wilkinson’s sexuality and that he should avoid seeing him to avoid being linked to him.

 As a result, Sullivan decided to get discharged from Guam and frame Wilkinson’s love for him as abuse.
 Even though he clearly loved Wilkinson, this pivotal move was Sullivan’s way of saving his career, but he clearly had regrets because that was his chance of finally coming out as a gay man.

 Sullivan‘s scarred life and being afraid of coming out allowed him to sympathize with Cope because he knew that he was also a closeted gay man.
-Cope is in his phase of hiding and exploring his sexuality, which is why Sullivan wanted to help him deal with it and not be like him, who had deep regrets about life.
+Cope is in his phase of hiding and exploring his sexuality, which is why Sullivan wanted to help him deal with it and not be like him.

 "I think it’s quite clever in the show how it goes back and shows a bit more, and then you get to understand Sullivan a bit better.
 But I think, first and foremost, I wanted to make him… He’s a tortured man, so his drilling style was being more mysterious, and explosive.
 Knowing the backstory of Sullivan fed into the way he does everything.
 He’s under this pressure cooker, running away from basically feeling guilty about maybe implicating his partner.
 He’s running away from going to prison, too.
 And then, when it all starts to finally catch up with him, it’s this ultimate fear.
 That’s why he’s so explosive, and turns to alcohol, and turns to violence."

-While Sullivan was in the trenches due to the NCIS' investigation of his sexuality amid his betrayal of Wilkinson's trust, it turned out that his friend, Maitra, was the one who actually reported Wilkinson.
-Although he couldn't correct his past mistake anymore, Sullivan found unexpected ally in the form of Captain Fajardo.
+While Sullivan was in the trenches due to the NCIS investigation of his sexuality amid his betrayal of Wilkinson's trust, it turned out that his friend, Maitra, was the one who actually reported Wilkinson.
+Although he couldn't correct his past mistake anymore, Sullivan found an unexpected ally in Captain Fajardo.

 Despite Fajardo's support, Sullivan decided to carve his own path and find a missing recruit named Jones.
 Alongside Cope (who joined him in the rescue op), they eventually found Jones, but Sullivan decided not to go with them and went off the grid by walking into the unknown.